racket/rhombus/rhombus/0000-rhombus.md

 _If the left-dangling `=` as above is slightly uncomfortable, that may be good as a discoragement again dumping._

-Module paths in Racket are written with a `/` separator.
-In Rhombus, `.` as an import operator combines module-path elements, and the last element is the one tat determines the default import prefix:
+Module paths are written with a `/` separator as in Racket, and the last path element is the one that determines the default import
+prefix:

 ```
 import:
-  racket.math
+  racket/math

 math.pi  // prints 3.141592653589793
 ```

 _The use of `.` with an import name as a hierarchical reference is not the same as the `.` described in the next section.
+We stick with `/` for module paths to avoid overloading `.` further.
 See also the current [rationale](#rationale-and-alternatives)._

+There's a lot more to the syntax or `import` and `export` for renaming, re-exporting, and so on.
+See [a separate document](import-export.md) for more information.

 ## Definitions